 The electricity generation industry in Europe is strongly influenced by the European Union's policy, implemented in 2008 by the E.U.
 Climate and Energy Package, to increase the share of electricity generated by renewable energy sources.
 We are effectively obliged, due to economic incentives, to reflect the E.U.
 Climate and Energy Package within our own strategy.
 By 2020, the E.U.
-Climate and Energy Package requires a 20% decrease in carbon dioxide (" CO_2 ") emissions, a 20% increase in energy efficiency and requires renewable energy sources to comprise 20% of total energy consumption.
+Climate and Energy Package requires a 20% decrease in carbon dioxide ("CO2") emissions, a 20% increase in energy efficiency and requires renewable energy sources to comprise 20% of total energy consumption.
 The implementation of the E.U.
 Climate and Energy Package, or any amendments to such targets, could have a material adverse effect on our business, results of operations and financial condition.
 Support for renewable sources may decrease energy prices, limit the production time, the stability of transmission and distribution grid, the profitability of distribution services provided by us and production quantity of conventional power plants that we operate and may decrease our market share.
-Continued or increased support for renewable energy Sources - Current Legislation - The Czech Promoted Energy Sources Act"), may adversely affect our profit from nuclear, coal-fired and gas power plants, which could have a material adverse effect on our business, results of operations and financial condition.
+Continued or increased support for renewable energy sources in the European Union, particularly in the Czech Republic (please see "Regulation - Czech Republic - Renewable Energy Sources - Current Legislation - The Czech Promoted Energy Sources Act"), may adversely affect our profit from nuclear, coal-fired and gas power plants, which could have a material adverse effect on our business, results of operations and financial condition.